 Change From Baseline in Dietary Pattern Quality.

 This outcome measure assesses within-participant change in dietary behaviors and overall eating patterns.
 Dietary patterns will be assessed using the Rapid Eating Assessment for Participants - Shortened Version, a self-report questionnaire evaluating habitual dietary behaviors.
-Total scores range from 13 to 39, with higher scores indicating poorer dietary patterns.
+Total scores range from 13 to 39, with higher scores indicating healthier dietary patterns.

 Time frame: Baseline (on tirzepatide), 3-4 weeks of discontinuation, and 6-8 weeks of re-initiation